aaronights/aarond.me/src/content/blog/otaki.md

 Sure!

 If anyone has advice on that whole conversation front, bring it!
-I’d be open to anything.
+I'd be open to anything.
 Sometimes the conversation is just the best!
-It’s fun and it flows like butter on a hot grill.
-I don’t know, maybe when it’s difficult to get things rolling it’s a clear and present sign that stuff just won’t go anywhere.
+It's fun and it flows like butter on a hot grill.
+I don't know, maybe when it's difficult to get things rolling it's a clear and present sign that stuff just won't go anywhere.

 I went back home to catch up on what I will call office work.
 Office work for me involves being frustrated with the worst part of my job - logistics.
 Getting parts, job details and stock status is a never ending fight.
 Sometimes I think this company is held together with string and staples given how some of this behind the scenes stuff is.

 ![drinks.](../../assets/images/blog/officework.jpg)
 _Home office._

 I hate it when work is slow.
 I like working hard!
-The satisfaction of doing a good job is something I’m riding high on these days.
+The satisfaction of doing a good job is something I'm riding high on these days.
 Yep!
 Diving headfirst into work.
-First it was to distract from soul crushing regret and heartbreak, now it’s just… to distract from nothing?
+First it was to distract from soul crushing regret and heartbreak, now it's just… to distract from nothing?
 Hey!
-Focusing on nothing isn’t very fun.
+Focusing on nothing isn't very fun.